Alastair2D/coin_flipper/README.md

 NB: User stories can mislead good development.
 Think about them not as an isolated thing and think about a user journey - think about the interaction a user would have with the app, what would make logical sense?

+Step 2: After establishing classes you want to create and how objects within the domain are going to interact, create files and structure - git, rspec, first commit.

+Step 3: Write a failing unit test

+Step 4: Write a feature test that produces the same error